by Jeremy Pemberton

 On the first page, we are told that marriage between a man and a woman is the best context in which to raise children.
 This is an understandable traditional assertion, but is there any evidence that this is so?
 The question is usually posed the other way round: does being raised by same-sex parents harm children?

 The research on this point is extremely clear, the latest being a considerable study from Australia published last autumn in Nature magazine – being raised by same-sex parents does not harm or disadvantage children at all.
 What harms and disadvantages them is stereotyping, bullying and homophobia.
-There is no demonstrable advantage to being raised by two parents of opposite genders.
+There is no demonstrable advantage to being raised by two parents of opposite sexes.

 Again the Commission writes: “We cannot turn our back upon the natural, and especially the biological, terms of human existence.”